 - Gaining experience working backstage while running multiple live shows in front of an audience

-This program runs in conjunction with the StarCatchers Theater Camp and will provide the techinical support for their four shows; two on Friday, July 16th and two on Saturday, July 17th.
+This program runs in conjunction with the StarCatchers Theater Camp and will provide technical support for their shows.
 Attendance is mandatory for all four shows.

 Meet Your Instructors

 Hannah Dorph has been with Starcatchers for nine years and is thrilled to assume the role of director.
 Currently pursuing a Master's in Directing and Production through NYU's Educational Theatre Program, Hannah is actively involved in developing new plays with The Lost Princess Presents alongside her work at Starcatchers.
 Her recent collaboration with The Verbatim Performance Lab involved crafting educational applied theatre curriculum.
 As an artistic consultant for the production team of "Happily: The Musical," Hannah has had the privilege of collaborating with and advising actors with Broadway, national, and international tour credits.
 She is always thrilled to spend her summers returning to the place that sparked her love for it all, Starcatchers!